Moldova Travel Information

 Visitors should take normal safety precautions in Moldova; keep valuables safe and be aware of pickpockets and scam artists in major cities.
 Corruption is rife and visitors should be cautious of policemen demanding fines for spurious offences, or asking to see documents as a way of stealing cash; if approached in this way visitors should offer to go with them to the nearest police station before handing over any money or documents.
 Valuables, including passports, should not be left in hotel rooms, or near the window of a hotel room when you are there.

 Visitors to Moldova should not be unduly concerned with transgressing social mores.
 Moldovans are for the most part polite and friendly, and tend to go out of their way to ingratiate themselves with foreigners.
 In the more rural areas, women travellers who are smokers might want to light up in private, as there is a social stigma attached to the act.
 Travellers, and especially those who speak English, are advised to carry their passports with them at all times, as police officials in Moldova have been known to extract bribes from tourists who do not have 'proper identification' on hand.
 Finally, it seems as though chivalry is alive and well in Moldova - if you really want to fit in, be sure to offer your seat to the elderly on trains and buses, allow others to pass through doorways before you, and be willing to lend a hand if you see someone struggling with heavy luggage.

-Travellers to Moldova 18 and older may import up to 200 cigarettes, one litre of wine or spirits, and perfume and gifts in amounts reasonable for personal use.
+Travellers to Moldova 18 and older may import up to 200 cigarettes, two litres of wine or spirits, five litres of beer, and perfume and gifts in amounts reasonable for personal use.